Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Creating the database and tables for Report a bug.
  - Running into issues with creating a second controller.
 I believe the main problem has to do with spring security causing issues.
  - going to try moving back to an older git version of the project and starting report a bug from scratch.

+#### Update for 4/13/22
+ - Overall percentage of completion has grown to 75-80%
+ - Successfully implemented CRUD operations for Report a bug
+ - The change that fixed the issue was adding @Service to the ReportBugServiceImpl which resolved the IllegalStatement error